OmprakashOrnold/jQuery/day1.md

 ### iii. **Adding and Removing Elements:**
    jQuery makes it easy to add or remove elements from the DOM.

-   Certainly!
-Here are 50 examples of adding and removing elements using jQuery:

 1. **Appending an Element:**
 ```javascript
 $('#parentElement').append('<div>New element</div>');